Action plan on prompt payment in the construction industry

 Review payment terms in federal construction contracts and assess against industry standards.

 Status: Completed.
 Public Services and Procurement Canada has compared its contractual practices and payment terms with those of the provinces, territories and Defence Construction Canada.
-Overall practices are fairly similar, however opportunities for more consistency will be explored.
+Overall practices are fairly similar.

 The Canadian Construction Association will review existing process and consider establishing a set timeline for resolving disputes.